borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies/README.md

 3. Decompress each of these files and place them in the `data/` directory.
 4. Run the `preprocess.ipynb` notebook in the `notebooks/` directory.
 This will create the "dois-graph/full-graph.gexf" file in the `data/` directory.
 5. Run the `directed-core-analysis.ipynb` notebook in the `notebooks/` directory.
 This will use the "dois-graph/full-graph.gexf" file in the `data/` directory to create the "pruned-network.csv" and "pruned-network.gexf" files in the `data/` directory.
 6. Run the `visualization.ipynb` notebook in the `notebooks/` directory.
-This will use the "pruned-network.gexf" file in the `data/` to create the final mentions over katz centrality visualization.
+This will use the "pruned-network.csv" file in the `data/` to create the final mentions over katz centrality visualization.

 All other visualizations in the original paper are created directly in Gephi from the "pruned-network.gexf" file.
 In Gephi, node size represents Katz centrality with a factor of 4 between the minimum and maximum value, nodes then follow the Yifan Hu layout with optimal distance 100.0 and relative strength 0.2 on edges